webtoknow/fx-trading-app/Week_09/Exercise/README.md

   }
   ```

+**Important**: for this functionality to work this microservice has to connect to a live quote service.

 Now the implementation for the creation of trades should be done and you can test it with a tool like Postman.

 ## <a name="exercise-V">Exercise V - Secure the API with authorization filter </a>